 First party data let you use your own customer data to target and personalize surveys.
 Instead of relying on third-party targeting, you upload a list of known users - and we take care of the rest.

-• One required column: a user identifier.
+- One required column: a user identifier.
 This can be a customer ID, hashed email, or anything unique per respondent.
 Avoid PII if you can — we scrub this field anyway, just in case.
+The default header for this column is

-We currently support up to ~20,000 rows per audience.
-You can upload multiple audiences, but total size depends on the length of your IDs and the number of fields.
+We currently support up to ~1m rows per respondent source.
+You can upload multiple respondent source, but total size depends on the length of your IDs and the number of fields.

 Once your file is ready:

-2. Click **Create Respondent Source, ** select First Party Data and select your Excel file.
+- Click Create Respondent Source, select First Party Data, and select your Excel file.

-3. The system will validate your table, scrub any sensitive info, and make the data available to your survey.
+- The system will validate your file, scrub any sensitive info, and make the data available to your survey.

 Step 3: Match to Survey Questions